Bia Limova via Pexels

 Employer NIC Final Calculations

-Your year-end reconciliation must verify that NIC was calculated on the correct earnings bands and at the correct rates throughout the year.
+These changes mean that employer NIC on commission is now a larger cost item — and errors carry more financial impact.
 If any commission was processed outside normal payroll (which it shouldn't be, but sometimes is), it needs to be brought into the RTI record.

 Pension Auto-Enrolment